John Egan (Gaelic footballer)

-John Egan (13 June 1952 - 8 April 2012) was an Irish sportsperson.
+John Egan (13 June 1952 - 8 April 2012) was an Irish Gaelic footballerer.

 Egan was born in Tahilla (near Sneem), County Kerry.
-He played Gaelic football with his local club Sneem, his divisional side South Kerry and at senior level with the Kerry county team between 1975 and 1984.
+He played with his local club Sneem, his divisional side South Kerry and at senior level with the Kerry county team between 1975 and 1984.

 Career

 A prolific corner forward on the Kerry county team of the late 1970s and 1980s, Egan made his senior inter-county debut against Tipperary in the 1975 All-Ireland Senior Football Championship, and instantly marked his arrival onto the senior stage with two goals in the first round opener.

-The 1975 success marked the beginning of a golden era for the county.
+The 1975 success marked the beginning of an era of success for Kerry.
 Successive Munster titles in 1976 and 1977 were followed by consecutive defeats to Dublin at the All-Ireland SFC final and semi-final stages.
-However, in 1978, Egan scored in every round of the Championship, and Kerry went on to win again against Dublin in the final.
+However, in 1978, Egan scored in every round of the championship and Kerry beat Dublin in the final.
 The winning scoreline in that match of 5-11 to 0-9 failed to reflect Dublin's early dominance, which resulted in a rapid five-point lead.
-An initially shellshocked Kerry were inspired by a crucial Egan goal against the run of play, and they progressed to win a famous victory.
+Kerry were inspired by a crucial Egan goal against the run of play and they won easily in the end.
 Egan was a key part of the Kerry team that won a record-equalling four consecutive All-Ireland SFC titles (1978-1981).

 Egan's individual footballing talents were recognised with the awarding of five GAA All Stars Awards in 1975, 1977, 1978, 1980 and 1982.

-His son, also John, plays association football and has been capped by the Republic of Ireland senior national side.
+His son, also John, plays soccer and has been capped by the Irish senior national soccer side.